 Extreme Creativity generates student engagement with the creative process through theoretical, pragmatic, and interactive explorations of creative writing, film, visual arts, music, drama, theatre, and performance.
-Prerequisites: Must have already taken an Art and Art History course (ARST or ARTH) and permission of the instructor.
+Prerequisites: Must have already taken a course in the arts and permission of the instructor.